luiswirth/bsc-thesis/src/matter/ddf.typ

 There is a one-to-one correspondance between $k$-cochain and Whitney $k$-form @whitney:geointegration

 We have already seen how to obtain a cochain from a continuous differential form via cochain-projection.
 This is how we can obtain the cochain corresponding to a Whitney form.
 But what about the other way?
-How can we reconstruct a continuous differential form from a cochain.
-How can we obtain the Whitney form corresponding to this cochain?
+How can we reconstruct a continuous differential form from a cochain?

 This reconstruction is achieved by the so called *Whitney map* @whitney:geointegration.
 $
   W: C^k (mesh; RR) -> cal(W)^k (mesh) subset.eq Lambda^k (Omega)
 $